Snowplow Parenting Isn’t Just Morally Repulsive — It’s Bad For Kids Too

-The college admissions scandal has sparked renewed interrogation of intensive and overbearing parenting styles.
-Call them snowplow parents, lawnmower parents or helicopter parents, the point is that their care is more mechanical than mothering of fathering.
+Call them snowplow parents, lawnmower parents, or helicopter parents — the point is that their care is more mechanical than mothering of fathering.
 These parents clear a path and remove obstacles so their kids can get ahead without having to avoid or surmount obstacles.
-Sure, this all comes from a place of love, but it also comes from selfishness and status obsession and a thousand other places.
-And the results can be, as we’ve seen, devastating.
+Sure, this all comes from a place of love, but it also comes from selfishness and status obsession.
+And the results can be devastating.

 The harsh truth about hyper-intensive parenting is that it isn’t simply a benign way to make sure kids get an edge in a competitive world.
-It’s about manipulation — both of those outside the family and of a child who isn’t being trusted to succeed on his or her own term.
+It’s about manipulation — both of those outside the family and of a child who isn’t being trusted to succeed on their own.
 What’s more, this kind of parenting requires an abundance of resources.
 It is, in essence, an attempt to leverage privilege to guarantee success.
-It is antithetical to meritocracy and anethema to character building.
+It’s antithetical to meritocracy and anathema to character building.

-But it’s not just a bad strategy in the abstract.
-It’s a bad strategy in specific, easily described way.
+But snowplow parenting isn’t just a bad strategy in the abstract.
+It’s a bad strategy in specific, easily described ways.
 Here’s what to consider if you find yourself tempted to become over-involved in your child’s life.

-The current cost of raising a single child to the age of 17 is about $233,000.
-But when you add the cost of intensive parenting styles that price tag increases dramatically.
-And if you’re tempted to break the law, the cost can be astronomical.
+The cost of raising a single child to the age of 17 is about $233,000.
+But when you add the cost of intensive parenting styles, that price tag increases dramatically.
+And if you’re tempted to break the law, like bribing college admissions to let your kid into their school, the cost can be astronomical.

 The real cost of intensive parenting styles goes far beyond the bank book.
 Giving a kid every opportunity means investing a great deal of time to ensure they can access those opportunities.

 Moms and dads who are snowplow parents or helicopter parents have very little time for themselves.
-They will spend all their free time helping their child with homework, driving to away games with travel teams or picking and dropping them off at appointments and engagements.
-Because over-scheduled kids will have over-scheduled parents and neither will have any time to play.
+They spend all their free time helping their child with homework, driving to away games with travel teams, or picking and dropping the kids off at appointments and engagements.
+Over-scheduled kids will have over-scheduled parents, and neither will have any time for play.